spollard/josh-works.github.io/_pages/about.md

 For example, as outlined in [The Origins of Proslavery Christianity: White and Black Evangelicals in Colonial and Antebellum Virginia](https://www.goodreads.com/book/show/2507760.The_Origins_of_Proslavery_Christianity), the Evangelical church in Virgina spent many years using scripture to justify slavery.

-When I bring this book up with friends who are believers today, a common response is:
+When I bring this book up with people who self-identify as followers of Christ today, a common response is:
 > Yikes, that's pretty bad.
 Glad the church sorted it out!

-My concern is: _What else is the church so deeply wrong about today?_
+My concern is: _I don't think the white church in America "sorted" any of this out, and the errors that led it to embrace slavery then are still alive and active today._

-I've got lots of ideas. 😅
+I'm not a lot of fun in many Christian circles. 😅

 Anyway, I've been recommending this book often, lately, as one of the few books about Christianity that I'm comfortable broadly endorsing to nearly anyone: [Confronting Christianity: 12 Hard Questions for the World's Largest Religion](https://www.goodreads.com/book/show/42248511-confronting-christianity)